Trade directory · Shreveport metro · Louisiana

 1

-Complete 4 years experience in mechanical contracting or approved apprenticeship program.
-Document work history with detailed employment verification.
+Obtain 4 years verifiable HVAC experience or complete state-approved apprenticeship program.
+Document all work history with employer verification forms.

 01/06